animal-cognitive/AnimalAI-Olympics/mywork.md

    - [ ] Templated arena manager class
    - [ ] Arena with Ray spaces defined
       - Why?
 I think we can run grid search in parallel
+      - Update: won't do.
+I want to control the randomization, rather than a grid search.
    - [ ] Tests